MinBZK/nl-wallet/wallet_core/mdoc/documentation/mdoc.md

 1. Parse the mdoc, and take the issuer X509 certificate from the COSE header of the mdoc.
 2. Validate this certificate against the IACA certificate(s) that the RP trusts.
 3. Using the public key from the issuer certificate, verify the mdoc.
+4. For each attribute, verify that the digest of the attribute (including its index and `random`) is contained within the mdoc (and thus effectively signed by the issuer).

+This just verifies the mdoc data structure and attributes.
+To establish liveness, the holder additionally needs to prove possession of the private key corresponding to the mdoc's public key, by signing a challenge of the RP:

+5. Parse the public key contained in the mdoc.
+6. Using the mdoc's public key, verify the holder's signature over the challenge.

 ## Data structures